andrewmarkle/dotfiles/README.md

 # Andrew Markle's Dotfiles

 These are the dotfiles that I use.
-Nothing too complicated here but it works for me.
+Nothing too complicated here.
+It's simple but it works!

 # Setup

-Run linker.sh to move all the files from the home directory to the ~/ path.
+Run linker.sh to link all the files from the home directory to the ~/ path.